 When the state’s pension obligation bonds are paid off in 2019, the state will automatically earmark additional payments to TRS and the other state pension systems until the systems’ funding status reaches 100 percent.
 These payments will be in addition to the state’s regularly set pension contribution.

-In FY 2019 the extra payment will be $350 million and $1 billion every year beginning in FY 2020.
-For TRS, this means a “supplemental” payment of $194 million in FY 2019 and $554 million in FY 2020 and every year after that until the unfunded liability is paid off.
+In FY 2019 the extra payment is estimated at $350 million and then $1 billion every year beginning in FY 2020.
+For TRS, this means an estimated “supplemental” payment of $194 million in FY 2019 and $554 million in FY 2020 and every year after that until the unfunded liability is paid off.

 Also, beginning in FY 2016 the state will each year earmark 10 percent of the savings the state will realize from the law’s provisions to TRS.

 Retiree Health Insurance Subsidies

 There are no changes to the administration or funding mechanism for the Teachers’ Retirement Insurance Program.
 The law prevents TRS from using any supplemental pension contributions from the General Assembly to help fund any state subsidies for retiree health insurance programs.
 TRIP will still be subsidized by state government, but not with money from the supplemental pension contributions.